Elekester/Starlit-Village/Guides/Catching Up.md

 ### Armor Upgrades

+The Renaissa Armor you received or whatever high level armor you have will work for you until you reach the endgame.
+The augments on your armor are more impactful and more costly to replace each time you upgrade.

 There are two different paths you can take for armor upgrades.
 Most Armor is defensive in nature, providing small HP, PP, and potency boosts and a large defense.
 The Gigantix enemies of each region drop their own series of armor which trades some defense, HP, and damage resistance for more potency.
 The Gigantix armor is best in slot, but you should feel comfortable using other armor, as the potency difference is small.

-The Renaissa Armor you received or whatever high level armor you have will work for you until you reach the endgame.
-The augments on your armor are more impactful and more costly to replace each time you upgrade.

-#### Defensive Armor
+#### Common Defensive Armors
 |Name|Lvl|Potency|Notes|
 |:---|:-:|:------|:----|
 |Renaissa Armor|1|+1% to all potencies|This armor could last you until the endgame.|